 Yes, you really can.
 Here's how.

-Make a list of some of the following areas (or come up with your own) so you don't have to waste time deciding where to start.
+Choose some of the following areas you'd like to focus on (or come up with your own) so you don't have to waste time deciding where to start.
+List them in an order that moves smoothly through your home.
 Grab bags for trash and boxes for donations, put on some great music, set your timer, and GO!

 - 10 things from the bathroom such as old makeup, products you tried but didn't like, décor that clutters the counter.

 - 20 things from the kitchen like chipped plates or glasses, the pressure cooker you're afraid of, unused specialty gadgets, refrigerator magnets, corporate giveaway cups.

 - 10 things from your bureau, for example: stretched-out underwear or bras, orphan socks, that nightgown you never wear.

 - 20 things from your closet such as clothes that are stained or faded, that don't fit, that your sister gave you when she cleaned out her own closet.
 Don't forget shoes that give you blisters and the outerwear you won't need unless you move back to Minnesota.